Muhammad Anindita

 Summary

-I am a Lecturer in Strategic Management, Enterprise and Change at Sheffield Hallam University.
+I am a Lecturer in Business, Management, and People at Sheffield Business School.
 I am passionate about teaching and conducting research in strategic management and entrepreneurship to make a real impact in society, especially for small businesses, through engaging research activities matched to the business owner's needs.
-Excellent behavioural management skills gained through vast experience working in diverse industries.
-Previously, I have over ten years of experiences background in sales and marketing strategy development in the fast-moving consumer goods and petrochemicals industries.
+Excellent behavioural management skills gained through vast experience working in diverse industries, including building my own businesses.
+Previously, I have over ten years of experience background in sales and marketing strategy development in the fast-moving consumer goods and petrochemicals industries.
 Successfully transferred sales and marketing theories into practices across companies in different cultures, markets and sizes based on market research.

 About